Australia delivers water, telecommunications aid to Tonga - NewsBreak

 Australia delivers water, telecommunications aid to Tonga

-Three flights from Australia carrying food, water, medical supplies and telecommunications equipment landed in Tonga on Saturday, as the Pacific nation continues to grapple with the aftermath of an underwater volcanic eruption and tsunami.
+CANBERRA, Australia (AP) — Three flights from Australia carrying food, water, medical supplies and telecommunications equipment landed in Tonga on Saturday, as the Pacific nation grapples with the aftermath of an underwater volcanic eruption and tsunami.

-The first such aid arrived Thursday, after the main airport runway was cleared of ash spewed when the volcano erupted a week ago.
-The eruption also set off a Pacific-wide tsunami that smashed boats in New Zealand and caused an oil spill in Peru.
+The first such aid arrived Thursday, after the main airport runway was cleared of ash spewed when the nearby Hunga Tonga Hunga Ha’apai volcano erupted a week ago.
+The explosion also set off a Pacific-wide tsunami that smashed boats in New Zealand and caused an oil spill as far as Peru.

 “Obviously it’s a very, very difficult time for the people of Tonga.
 The feedback on the ground again I got today is many people displaced,” Seselja told reporters in Canberra.

-Cleanup efforts were going smoothly, with the Tongan government and military officials working together, Seselja said.
+Cleanup efforts were going smoothly, with the Tongan government and military officials working together, he said.

-Ships from the U.S. and Great Britain were on their way, he said.
-Also deployed was the HMAS Adelaide, an Australian Navy ship, which has helicopters on board, as well as engineers and a 40-bed hospital.
+Ships from the U.S. and Britain were on their way, he said.
+Also deployed was the HMAS Adelaide, an Australian navy ship, with helicopters on board as well as engineers and a 40-bed hospital.
 The ship can generate electricity and purify water.

+A lack of clean water was a priority because supplies have been disrupted by layers of volcanic ash and salt water.
+Red Cross teams on the ground reported widespread stagnant pools of salt water that were dumped by the tsunami, polluting the clean drinking water sources of tens of thousands of people, said Katie Greenwood, the Pacific head for the International Federation of Red Cross and Red Crescent Societies.

 Seselja said one bit of good news was that casualties have been relatively limited, with three deaths confirmed so far.

 Three of Tonga’s smaller islands suffered serious damage from tsunami waves.
-The majority of Tongans live on the main island of Tongatapu, where about 50 homes were destroyed.
+The majority of Tongans live on the main island of Tongatapu, where about 50 homes were destroyed and coastlines strewn with debris.

+U.N. humanitarian officials reported that about 84,000 people — 80% of Tonga’s population — have been impacted by the eruption.

+The tsunami severed the single fiber-optic cable that connects Tonga to the rest of the world, leaving many unable to connect with loved ones abroad.
+Since then, satellite communication have improved and Tonga’s telecoms operator, Digicel, said it had been able to restore international call services to some areas.